Data33/laravel-mailgun/README.md

 composer update
 ```

-Add the service provider to the `providers` array in your `config/app.php` file.

-    Data33\LaravelMailgun\Providers\MailgunServiceProvider::class,

 ## Configuration ##
 Before you can start using the package we need to set some configurations.
 To do so you must first publish the config file, you can do this with the following `artisan` command.